Types of Procurement – 8 Examples of Procurement Practices

 A hospital is treating a large number of patients suffering from a highly contagious virus.
 The hospital needs to urgently acquire additional medical supplies, such as masks, gowns, and ventilators, to cope with the influx of patients.

-digital or e-procurement
+Digital procurement or e-procurement

 8. Digital or e-procurement